 Rajadamnern Muay Thai Stadium

 Since its inception, Muay Thai has sought a central home, a place where fighters and promoters can gather, a place to help spread the sport abroad.
 While those involved in the sport have always found somewhere to box, they did not have a real home in Bangkok until 1941.
-This is when Rajadamnern Stadium began construction.
+This was when Rajadamnern Stadium began construction.
 Since that time, it has been the home of Muay Thai, not just in Bangkok, but for the entire world.

 History of Muay Thai